huggingface/transformers/model_cards/allenai/wmt16-en-de-dist-12-1/README.md

 This is a ported version of fairseq-based [wmt16 transformer](https://github.com/jungokasai/deep-shallow/) for en-de.

-For more details, please see, [Deep Encoder, Shallow Decoder: Reevaluating the Speed-Quality Tradeoff in Machine Translation](https://arxiv.org/abs/2006.10369).
+For more details, please, see [Deep Encoder, Shallow Decoder: Reevaluating the Speed-Quality Tradeoff in Machine Translation](https://arxiv.org/abs/2006.10369).

 All 3 models are available: